dcac/dcac.github.io/_posts/reviews/2012-06-12-prometheus.md

   - on-video
 title: "Prometheus"
 comments: true
-tags: [Alien, Charlize Theron, Letters, netflix.ca, Noomi Rapace, Prometheus, Ridely Scott]
+tags: [Ridely Scott,Alien, Charlize Theron, Letters, netflix.ca, Noomi Rapace, Prometheus, ]
 ---
 I'm writing you a letter.
 It's also a movie review.
 That's what we do here: write movie reviews in the form of personal correspondence.
 I'm about to review _Prometheus_, the film that you both co-wrote.
 I was disappointed by it.
 Mostly because of your screenplay.
 It's a screenplay that, unfortunately, doesn't mince words.
 See, sometimes words need to be minced.
 Or else you end up with something like this: a letter that is a movie review that is written exclusively as exposition and is therefore interminable to sit through.